carpentries/instructor-training/_extras/checkout.md

 ---

-After you have finished the two-day training class, you must go through these steps in order to complete your training and be fully certified as a Data and Software Carpentry instructor:
+After you have finished the two-day training class, you must go through these steps to complete your training and be fully certified as a Data and Software Carpentry instructor:

 1. Make a [contribution to a lesson's content, exercises, or instructor's guide](#lesson-change).
 2. Take part in an online [discussion session](#discussion-session).
 3. Teach a short [demonstration lesson](#demo-lesson) online.

+Tasks are listed in the order most of our instructor trainees complete the checkout process, but you can complete them in any order.

 These checkout steps aim to introduce you to key components of being a Software and Data Carpentry instructor that are difficult to fully cover in the classroom